 As mentioned, all commercial flights to and from Lukla have been operated via Manthali Airport in recent years.
 Hence, the Manthali Airport in Ramechhap has become one of the busiest domestic airports during the peak seasons.

-It takes approximately five hours to drive from Kathmandu to Ramechhap.
+It takes approximately four to five hours drive from Kathmandu to Ramechhap.
 Although the drive is an uninvited hassle, it is a more reliable option to fly to Lukla.
-Considering the distance between Manthali and Lukla (12 to 15 minutes on a flight), there’s a possibility of operating more flights in a short span.
+Considering the distance between Manthali and Lukla (18 to 20 minutes on a flight), there’s a possibility of operating more flights in a short span.

 If your adventure holiday is scheduled in the peak seasons (autumn and spring), Nepal Gateway Trekking will arrange private transportation to drive you from Kathmandu to Ramechhap.
 For this, your trekking guide will receive you at your hotel lobby at 2 AM.
 Upon reaching Manthali, we’ll ensure you catch the earliest flight to Lukla.